How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 Glass Jar Method:

-They are plump, and they have not started to shrivel.
-They taste good, with a few having a slight fermentation taste to them.
-This would be a good method for storing strawberries in the refrigerator for up to 3 weeks.
+The berries look almost the same as they did three weeks ago.
+The stems and leaves are still bushy and green.
+They are plump and have not started to shrivel.
+They taste good, with a few having a slight fermentation taste.
+This method is suitable for storing strawberries in the refrigerator for up to three weeks.

 Vinegar Wash:

+The berries look okay.
+They’re starting to shrivel quite a bit, and the stems and leaves are beginning to dry out.
 They taste fine, but they’re not at all pleasing to the eye.
-The vinegar wash is a good method for keep strawberries for 1-2 weeks in the refrigerator.
+The vinegar wash is a good method for keeping strawberries for 1-2 weeks in the refrigerator.

 Control – Original Container:

-The stems and leaves have dried out.
-They taste over-ripe.
-This is an ok method of storing strawberries for up to 1 week in the refrigerator.
+The berries have seen better days.
+By week three, they’ve shriveled significantly and are inedible, while some strawberries are starting to mold.
+The stems and leaves have dried out, and the strawberries have a taste that is overripe.
+This is an acceptable method of storing strawberries for up to one week in the refrigerator.

 Conclusion: The Best Way to Store Strawberries

-You can keep these berries for up to three weeks in the refrigerator.
-The vinegar wash method is fine for keeping the strawberries for 1-2 weeks, and the original container is best for keeping the strawberries for one week.
+The glass jar method is the clear winner.
+Strawberries that last three weeks in the refrigerator are a total win!
+You can keep these berries in the refrigerator for up to three weeks.
+The vinegar wash method is fine for 1-2 weeks, and the original container is best for one week.

-How to store Strawberries
+How To Store Strawberries

-• Do not remove the stem, and do not wash the strawberries before storing them.
+- Do not remove the stem, and do not wash the strawberries before storing them.

-• Use a clean glass jar that’s been washed and dried thoroughly.
+- Use a clean glass jar that’s been washed and dried thoroughly.
 It needs to have a tight-fitting lid.
 I like using large mason jars.
-Large jars like pickle jars are perfect for larger quantities of strawberries, too.
+Large jars, like pickle jars, are perfect for larger quantities of strawberries, too.

-• Discard any spoiled or bruised fruit.
+- Discard any spoiled or bruised fruit.
 Do not put the spoiled ones in the jar with the other strawberries.

-• Place the jar in the coldest part of your refrigerator.
+- Place the jar in the coldest part of your refrigerator.

 FAQs on Storing Strawberries